fjahr/lightning-mw/05-onchain.md

 A node:
-  - if the commitment transaction HTLC output is spent using the payment preimage, the output is considered *irrevocably resolved*:
+  - if the commitment transaction HTLC output is spent using the payment preimage, the output is considered *irrevocably resolved*
-    - MUST extract the payment preimage from the transaction input witness.
   - if the commitment transaction HTLC output has *timed out* and hasn't been *resolved*:
     - MUST *resolve* the output by spending it using the HTLC-timeout transaction.
     - once the resolving transaction has reached reasonable depth:
       - MUST fail the corresponding incoming HTLC (if any).
-      - MUST resolve the output of that HTLC-timeout transaction.
-      - SHOULD resolve the HTLC-timeout transaction by spending it to a convenient address.
-        - Note: if the output is spent (as recommended), the output is *resolved* by the spending transaction, otherwise it is considered *resolved* by the commitment transaction itself.
       - MUST wait until the delay has passed (as specified by the remote node's `open_channel` `to_self_delay` field) before spending that HTLC-timeout output.